private adhd assessments in london

 Assessments are carried out by experienced neurodevelopmental clinicians, including professionals with expertise in autism and child development.
 The assessment process follows recognised diagnostic standards and considers your child’s presentation carefully and thoroughly.

 Yes.
-Parent information is an important part of the process, and school feedback is often helpful where available.
-This allows the clinician to understand how your child presents across different settings and to build a fuller picture of their needs.
+Parent or carer input is an essential part of the assessment, and school reports are mandatory in accordance with NICE guidance.
+This helps the clinician understand how your child presents across different settings and supports a thorough and evidence-based diagnostic process.

 No. A child autism assessment is more than a brief appointment or checklist.
 It is designed to gather information from different sources so that any diagnosis, or decision not to diagnose, is careful, robust and evidence-based.